iftikhar8/thesis/chapters/empirical/docs/empirical.md

 Five of the families exhibited patterns of ontogenetic vertical migration across the 3 depths.

 (Labridae)
+## OVM - depth x Stage
-Labridae pre-flexion larvae were found to be lower at 75 m than 25 m (p < 0.001).
-Flexion (p = 0.011) and flexion (p = 0.017) larvae were predicted to be significantly higher in the 25 m than the surface waters.
-Post-flexion larvae were found to occur in equal concentrations across the three depths.
-At 75m, pre-flexion larvae were significantly less than flexion p = 0.001) and post-flexion (p < 0.001).
+Labridae pre-flexion larvae were predicted to be in the surface 41% less than at 25 m (p = 0.020), but 3.8 times more in the surface than at 75 m (p = 0.011).
+Pre-flexion larvae were predicted to be 9.2 times more abundant at 25 m than 75 m (p < 0.001).
+Flexion larvae were also found 40% less at the surface than 25 m (p = 0.017).
+Post-flexion larvae trended towards deeper water, but the predicted counts were not significantly different.
+Between depths, each stage was predicted to be in in similar numbers at the surface and at 25 m, but at 75 m pre-flexion larvae were in significantly lower numbers than both flexion (p < 0.001) and post-flexion (p < 0.001).

 (Mullidae)
-All ontogenetic stages of Mullidae larvae were found to be significantly lower in concentrations at 75 m; pre-flexion (p^0^ < 0.001, p^25^ < 0.001), flexion (p^0-75^ = 0.002, p^25-75^ < 0.001), and post-flexion (p^0-75^ < 0.001).
-The three stages occur in equal numbers (with high variation) in the surface waters and at 75 m.
-At the 25 m depth, pre-flexion was five times more abundant as post-flexion larvae (p = 0.016).
+For Mullidae, post-hoc tests suggests each stage had similar concentrations at the surface and 25 m and then significantly lower concentrations at 75 m.
+The predicted means showed that while flexion slightly increased from the surface down to 25 m, post-flexion larvae decreased, although this was non-significant.
+At the surface there were no differences in the predicted abundance of each stage, but at 25 m pre-flexion larvae were 5.3 times more abundant than post-flexion larvae (p = 0.003) and at 75 m post-flexion larvae occurred about 7.6 times more than pre-flexion larvae (noting the mean counts at 75 m were low compared to the other depths; p = 0.045).

+(Pomacentridae)
+Pomacentirdae and scaridae did not exhibit a significant interaction of depth and stage.

+(Scaridae)
+NS

 (Scorpaenidae)
+Scorpaenidae pre-flexion larvae were found to exist in equal numbers across the depths.
+Flexion and post-flexion larvae were found to be higher at both 25 m (p^flexion^ = 0.029; p^post-flexion^ = 0.025) and 75 m (p^flexion^ = 0.011; p^post-flexion^ < 0.001) than the surface waters.
+At the surface, pre-flexion larvae was 6 times more abundant that post-flexion larvae (p = 0.044).
+This pattern was reversed at 75 m, whereby post-flexion larvae were 6 times more abundant than pre-flexion larvae (p = 0.030).
+At 25 m the each larval stage was found in equal amounts.

 (Serranidae)
+Post-flexion Serranidae larvae were found to occur more at 75m than the surface (p = 0.042).
+All other stages were found to be similar across the depths.
+At the surface each stage was found to occur in different abundances, with pre-flexion being the highest at 8.5 times flexion larvae (p < 0.001) and 170 times post-flexion larvae (p < 0.001), and flexion larvae occuring 20 times more than post-flexion larvae (p = 0.021).
+A similar pattern occurred at 25 m, with pre-flexion larvae occuring 6.2 times more than flexion (p < 0.001) and 52 times more than post-flexion (p < 0.001).
+At the deepest depth of 75 m, pre-flexion and flexion occured in similar numbers, and both were significantly greater than post-flexion larvae (p^pre-flexion^ = 0.021; p^flexion^ = 0.034).
+It should be noted this analysis was on only 17 post-flexion larvae, so caution should be applied to the ratios of abundance.

 (Synodontidae)

-(Pomacentridae)

-(Scaridae)
+Synodontidae post-hoc analysis showed there were no clear difference between the predicted means of each stage at each depth.
+Synodontidae pre-flexion larvae at the surface occurred in greater numbers than the post-flexion larvae (p = 0.018).
+At the other depths, there were no differences found between predicted abundances.

+# Length

+Labridae

+Mullidae

+Pomacentirdae

+Scaridae

+Scopraenidae

+Serranidae

+Synodontidae

 ## Temperature